DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/check-box.md

 The **Checked** property indicates whether the checkbox is checked (displays a check mark) or not (is empty).

-The **Text** property specifies the checkbox caption.
+The **Text** property specifies the checkbox's caption.
 Double-click the checkbox to invoke its in-place editor and type the caption text.

 ![report-control-check-box-text](../../../../../images/eurd-label-inline-editor.png)